 Ilex aquifolium, is a species of holly native to western and southern Europe, northwest Africa, and southwest Asia.

 Holly.
-An evergreen shrub with spiny, white margined. dark green leaves.
+An evergreen shrub with spiny, white margined, variegated green leaves.
 Insignificant flowers in summer producing abundant bright red berries in autumn.
 Female.
 Height 15m.
 Spread 4m.
 Flowers from May to June Fruits from September Evergreen.
 Hardy.

 'Blue Maid' is a female variety of blue holly.
 It produces bright red, glossy berries in autumn, which contrast beautifully with the deep green glossy leaves.